Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Numerical experiments

+We run the algorithms for $K = 100$ iterations, with $N = 500$ samples per iteration.
+The PRMM and RMM algorithms have been implemented with constant step size $\tau = 10^{-1}$, while the VRB algorithm uses a constant step size $\tau = 10^{-4}$.
+These choices correspond to the most favorable step-size rule, for each algorithm, as indicated by our extended experiments in Appendix \ref{section:suppNumericalExperiments}.
+For the PRMM algorithm, we use the regularization parameter $\eta = 0.5$.
+We have set up the experiment, with $J = 100$, $J^{\text{test}} = 50$, $\rho = 0.3$, $\lambda_0 = 1$, $\lambda_1 = 20$, and $\sigma^2 = 0.5$.
+We perform $N^{\text{test}} = 50$ tests.
+We discarded one run of the VRB algorithm for $\alpha = 1$ for which iterates had become singular.
+We now present and discuss the result of our experiments.

-Figure \ref{fig:RényiBoundevolutionSparseGaussianPrior} shows the increase of the approximated variational Rényi bound described in Eq. \eqref{eq:RényiBoundApprox}.
-As discussed in Section \ref{subsubsection:vrb}, an increase in the Rényi bound $\mathcal{L}_{\pi}^{(\alpha)}(\theta)$ shows a decrease in the Rényi divergence $RD_{\alpha}(\pi, q_{\theta})$, so these plots show that the three method decrease the Rényi divergence.
-However, our methods are able to reach higher values at a faster rate than the VRB method, illustrating the improvement coming from using the Bregman geometry rather than the Euclidean one.
+Figure \ref{fig:RényiBoundevolutionSparseGaussianPrior} shows the increase of the approximated variational Rényi bound described in Eq.~\eqref{eq:RényiBoundApprox}.
+As discussed in Section \ref{ssec:comparisonExistingMethods}, an increase in the Rényi bound $\mathcal{L}_{\pi}^{(\alpha)}(\theta)$ shows a decrease in the Rényi divergence $RD_{\alpha}(\pi, q_{\theta})$, so these plots show that the three method decrease the Rényi divergence.
+However, our methods are able to reach higher values than the VRB method at a faster rate, illustrating the improvement coming by using the Bregman geometry rather than the Euclidean one.

-Figure \ref{fig:ZerosSparseGaussianSparsePrior} shows the F1 score achieved by each algorithm in the retrieval of the zeros of the true regression vector.
-The RMM and VRB algorithms are not able to recover any zeros, which is to be expected since they do not include any sparsity-inducing mechanisms.
-However, the PRMM algorithm is able to recover in this example the zero components of the regression vector in a few number of iterations and in most of the runs.
-Note also that it does not create false positives neither.
-This illustrates that adding a regularizer in the VI method itself can enforce sparsity although the prior of our model did not enforce it.
+Figure \ref{fig:F1evolutionSparseGaussianPrior} shows the F1 score achieved by each algorithm in the retrieval of the zeros of the true regression vector.
+The RMM and VRB algorithms are not able to recover any zeros, showing using only a spike-and-slab LASSO prior is not enough to get approximations with sparse means.
+The PRMM algorithms uses a proximity operator to recover the zeros of the sought regression vector.
+This additional operator leads to a very good recovery of the zeros of the regression vector.
+Note that the regularizing term is multiplied by a scalar value $\eta > 0$ that controls the strength of the regularization relative to the Rényi divergence term.
+Setting this value to achieve the best recovery while preserving good approximating properties is difficult a priori, as it is the case for instance in maximum a posteriori estimation.